chromeos/chromeos.dev/site/en/education/chromeos-lts.md

 - Once LTC is released, test on it to ensure that any applied security fixes don't affect your work until LTS is cut.
 - Once LTC gets promoted to LTS, LTS will continue to get security fixes every two weeks.
 You should test them, too.

-Taking the beginning of the diagram as reference:
+Taking the [lifecycle diagram](#figure-timeline) as reference:

-- Start testing on 96 Dev and 96 Beta to make sure that everything works well ahead of the 96 Stable release from which 96 LTC will be cut.
+- Start testing on 108 Dev and 108 Beta to make sure that everything works well ahead of the 108 Stable release from which 108 LTC will be cut.
-- Test on 96 LTC every two weeks until LTS 96 is released three months from the initial cut date.
+- Test on 108 LTC every two weeks until 108 LTS is released three months from the initial cut date.
 - Continue testing on LTS regularly to make sure that security fixes don’t break anything.

 ## Managing changes between LTC/LTS versions